Ponce de Leon Springs State Park: Indigenous inhabitants

-Although named after the Spanish explorer Ponce de León, long before the Europeans arrived in Florida, the springs were previously inhabited by a group of Native Americans known as the Chatot and Chisca Indians.
+Although named after the Spanish colonial explorer Ponce de León, long before the Europeans arrived in Florida, the springs were previously inhabited by a group of Native Americans known as the Chatot and Chisca.

 It is believed that the Chisca were once the Yuchi.
 Hailing from Tennessee, the Yuchi left the Appalachian Highlands due to colonial wars in the 1650s.
-With little record of them afterwards, it is believed that the tribe split into distinct groups; those that settled near the Choctawhatchee River became the Chisca, who are now extinct.
+With a little record of them afterwards, it is believed that the tribe split into distinct groups; those that settled near the Choctawhatchee River became the Chisca, who are now extinct.

 The Chatot lived west of the Apalachicola River and Chipola River basins.
-They once had territory spanning from the Chattahoochee river to the Choctawhatchee river.
-The Chatot were fierce defenders of their land, and are mentioned in a 1639 letter from the governor of Florida, in which he expresses surprised about a peace agreement between the Chatot and another tribe as "[the Chatot] never maintained peace with anybody."
+They once had territory spanning from the Chattahoochee River to the Choctawhatchee River.
+The Chatot were fierce defenders of their land, and are mentioned in a 1639 letter from the governor of Florida, in which he expresses surprise about a peace agreement between the Chatot and another tribe as "[the Chatot] never maintained peace with anybody."